Article 2 of the Constitution

 Specifically, Article 2, Section 4 states that the “President, Vice President and all civil Officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.”

 In the House of Representatives, an individual representative can initiate impeachment by introducing a bill, or the House can begin proceedings by passing a resolution.
-A simple majority of votes is enough to pass any articles of impeachment on to the Senate for trial.
+A simple majority of votes is enough to pass one or more articles of impeachment on to the Senate for trial.

 The Senate then acts as courtroom, jury and judge, except in presidential impeachment trials, during which the chief justice of the U.S. Supreme Court acts as judge.